GroupeR-DataViz/MiniProject/README.md

 ### Visualization 1

-The questions addressed by this visualization are : How do baby names evolve over time?
-Are there names that have consistently remained popular or unpopular?
-Are there some that have were suddenly or briefly popular or unpopular?
-Are there trends in time?
+The visualization has to answer the following questions :
+1. How do baby names evolve over time?
+2. Are there names that have consistently remained popular or unpopular?
+3. Are there some that have were suddenly or briefly popular or unpopular?
+4. Are there trends in time?

 <ins><b>First design</b></ins>:

+To address the given questions, we first chose to use line charts to depict the popularity of specific names over time, with separate charts for feminine and masculine names, with a text field allowing users to select the names they want to plot.
+It cannot easily be represented on the sketch, but we would also like to integrate a zoom option to focus on specific time periods.

 ![viz1](https://github.com/GroupeR-DataViz/MiniProject/assets/113033010/883c4af6-ecf7-4530-a212-4635729fa869)

-To answer the 4 given questions, we first chose to draw line charts to depict the popularity of specific names over time, with separate charts for feminine and masculine names, and allowing users to select the names they want to plot.
-The main strengths and weaknesses of such design are:

 Strengths: